David Eastman (politician)

 David C. Eastman Jr. (born June 1, 1981) is a former Republican member of the Alaska House of Representatives, representing District 27 until January 2025.
 He originally represented District 10 from 2017 until 2022.
 His career has been marked by various controversial statements and political positions.

-Following his re-election in 2022, attempts were made to disqualify him from office due to his membership in the far-right Oath Keepers militia after the group participated in the January 6 United States Capitol attack.
+Following his re-election in 2022, attempts were made to disqualify him from office due to his membership in the far-right Oath Keepers militia after the group participated in the January 6 United States Capitol attack, at which he was personally present.

 Early life and military career

 Eastman was born on June 1, 1981, in Redwood City, California, growing up in Orange County.
 He was both homeschooled and attended private school before attending West Point.
 After graduating West Point, Eastman joined the United States Army where he was a military police captain stationed at Fort Richardson from 2003 to 2011.
 He was also deployed to Afghanistan as a part of the 164th Military Police Company during Operation Enduring Freedom.